rancher/docs/content/rancher/v2.x/en/installation/behind-corporate-proxy/_index.md

 ---
-title: Operating Rancher behind a corporate proxy
+title: Operating Rancher Behind an HTTP Proxy
 weight: 275
 ---
-If you operate Rancher behind a corporate proxy, and you need to reach the Internet to perform tasks (such as using Helm catalogs), you must provide Rancher information about your proxy.
+If you operate Rancher behind a proxy and you need to reach the Internet to perform tasks (such as using Helm catalogs), you must provide Rancher information about your proxy.

-## Set http_proxy environment variable ##
+## Setting the `http_proxy` Environment Variable ##

 ### Ubuntu ###

-1. Check if *http_proxy* is still defined:
+1. Check if `http_proxy` is still defined:

   ```bash
   echo $http_proxy
   ```

-  If it is empty, you should set and store it in your account's environment like this:
+  If it is empty, set the variable and store it in your account's environment using the following command:

   ```bash
   echo "export http_proxy=http://<username>:<password>@<proxy url>:<proxy port>/" >> .profile
   ```

-2. Logout and relogin to make this change effective.
+2. Logout and then log back in to activate your changes.

 ## Start Rancher Container with Proxy Information ##